dluchko/peascripter/README.md

 *Peascripter* is a command manager that allows you run any command strings in defined order, enable and disable strings, create presets and watch running processes in Terminal.

-*Peascripter* is a free open source project written in Ruby language using 'Shoes' user interface tool kit.
+*Peascripter* is a free open source project written in Ruby language using [Shoes] (http://shoesrb.com/) user interface tool kit.

 *Peascriptor* runs under MacOS.
 *Will be developed for another OS’s in future as well.*